 When you get into an accident in California, you’re legally required to report it if anyone is injured or killed, or if there’s property damage in excess of $1,000.
 Many other states also have similar reporting requirements.
 If you’re on vacation or business out-of-state and get into an accident, failing to report your crash could hurt your ability to recover insurance benefits or file a lawsuit.

 Can you still report the accident?
 Yes.
 In fact, you’re required to if you got hurt, someone was killed, or there was more than $1,000 of damage to any property.
+If you were injured, you may also want to speak with a car accident lawyer.
 The process is similar to that in California.

 You can go online to the Texas Department of Transportation website and download or print a copy of the “CR-2 Driver’s Crash Report.”
 Drivers are required, by law, to submit this form within 10 days of an accident.
 You’ll have to provide information about the vehicles and drivers involved the crash, descriptions of injuries, and a list of property damage.